sinclairzx81/appex/readme.md

 <a name="request_methods" />
 ### request methods

-appex provides some utility methods for reading in http request data.
+appex provides some utility methods for reading http request data.

 note: if appex detects that express or connect middleware has already been applied to the request object, appex will use those instead.